dmb1o3/NBAWinPredictor/README.md

 ## Overview
-Project is being updated to have a web interface to see model predictions, explore the stats and download them.
-Depending on when you download and use the functionality will change.
 First make sure config.py in backend/SQL is set up then use NBA_data_collector.py to set up the postgres database and download data and then run models.py to set up what year to run models on.